Guidelines for Developing a Proposal

 - The proposal does not infringe on the copyrights of other organizations.

 - When proposals include copyrighted material from other organizations, permission to reproduce the material will likely be required.
 Seeking that permission is typically the responsibility of the proposal submitter.
-However, when the proposal includes material copyrighted by an international standards body such as IEC, ISO, CEN or CENELEC the permission is obtained by UL.
-Please contact the UL Project Manager if guidance is needed.
+However, when the proposal includes material copyrighted by an international standards body such as IEC, ISO, CEN or CENELEC the permission is obtained by UL Standards & Engagement.
+Please contact the TC Project Manager if guidance is needed.

 - A proposal to add or revise a test requirement includes the following elements: